tbng/codemcp/README.md

 use case:

 - Git is mandatory; we generate a commit for every edit so you can easily use Git to rollback if the AI does something bad.
-TODO: The MCP will ONLY write to Git tracked files, so you are guaranteed to be able to rollback if necessary.
+The MCP will ONLY write to Git tracked files, so you are guaranteed to be able to rollback if necessary.